Claim to Fame: Snowbird is home to Utah’s most iconic aerial tramway and the occasional opportunity to ski on the 4th of July, when conditions permit!

 With rigid deadlines, construction launched with warp speed in 1970.
 Snowbird’s former CEO and President, Bob Bonar, remembers spending the next two summers working 12-16 hour days, 7-days a week.
 Bob confesses “Most of what you see here was built in two summers; we spent every waking moment cutting all the runs, building the lifts, the tram, and the cat roads.”
 A famous pioneer of skiing in Utah, Junior Bounous, left Timp Haven—now Sundance—to help Ted create the ski school and poured over topographic maps to plan out many of the runs guests enjoy today.

 Snowbird opened to the public on December 23, 1971 with the unveiling of The Lodge at Snowbird, the Snowbird Center, the iconic aerial tramway, Wilbere, Gad I (now Gadzoom) and Gad II.
 In 1972 the Chickadee lift and learning area were opened alongside The Inn, followed by The Cliff Lodge in 1973 and the Iron Blosam Lodge in 1974.
 Worn out by the Herculean effort that had been necessary to bring Snowbird to life, Ted Johnson sold his share of ownership to Dick Bass that same year.
-Next time you navigate down the Regulator Johnson run, do so with immense gratitude for the grit and determination of Ted Johnson.
+Next time you navigate down the Silver Fox run, named for Ted Johnson's shock of silver hair, do so with immense gratitude for the grit and determination of Snowbird's original dreamers.

 Snowbird's original promotional video